 - "In, Through, and About the Archive: What Digitization (Dis)Allows."
 Rhetoric and the Digital Humanities, eds.
 Jim Ridolfo and William Hart-Davidson.
 Co-authored with Alexis Ramsey-Tobienne and Whitney Myers.
-Forthcoming with Chicago, IL: U Chicago P, 2014.
+Forthcoming with U Chicago P (Chicago, 2014).

 - "Humoring the Female Pol: Irony, Consciousness-Raising, and 'Third-Culture' Discourse."
 Women and Comedy: History, Theory, Practice, eds.
 Peter Dickinson, Diana Solomon, Sean Zwagerman.
-Forthcoming with Fairleigh Dickinson Press.
+Forthcoming with Fairleigh Dickinson P (Madison, NJ, 2014).